 Police who pull a cruiser in front of a pedestrian's path, or stand in such a way to block a pedestrian's travel, need a legitimate reason to detain and question that person.
 Police can't go on fishing expeditions, detaining people they don't like the look of in particular neighbourhoods, hoping they'll discover evidence of some kind of offence.

 If the police won't release you from custody after a reasonable period of time, the arrest should be challenged immediately either through a bail hearing if charges have been laid, or a Habeas Corpus application if no charges have been laid.

-If you're out of custody, then the validity of an arrest or detention is usually best challenged at trial.
-An illegal arrest or detention could lead to a variety of remedies, like a stay of the charges because of the inherent illegality of the infringement of your library rights, the exclusion of statements you might have subsequently given, or the court forbidding evidence seized from you to be admitted.
+If you're out of custody, then the validity of a detention or arrest is usually best challenged at trial.
+An illegal detention or arrest could lead to a variety of remedies, like a stay of the charges because of the inherent illegality of the infringement of your liberty rights, the exclusion of statements you might have given to police, or the court forbidding evidence seized from you to be admitted at trial.

 Why Retain Our Firm to Challenge Your Arrest or Detention?